10 surprising health facts

 Chewing gum boosts your brain power

 Don’t have time for your morning coffee?
 Try a piece of chewing gum instead to feel more alert.
-Researchers at Coventry University have discovered that chewing mint-flavoured gum could dramatically decrease feelings of tiredness.
+Researchers at Coventry University have discovered that chewing mint-flavored gum could dramatically decrease feelings of tiredness.
 Meanwhile, separate research studies have suggested that chewing gum can improve test scores and improve memory by 35%.

 Coffee can help ward off depression